To Russia, No Love. 5 Tips for Shipments to Russia

 If you sell on eBay and value your eBay ratings, really think twice.
 Same goes for any public marketplace allowing Russian buyers and has feedback forms.

-A great way to prevent your orders from shipping out to Russia without your approval or review, is to first look into your shopping cart and change your settings to hold all international orders for review.
+A great way to prevent your orders from shipping out to Russia without your approval or review, is to first look into your shopping cart and change your settings to hold all international orders for review in your fulfillment centers.
 If you are a Shipwire user, there is a setting in shipping preferences to hold international orders.

-The good news we found is that Russian customs says you can still send commercial shipments addressed to businesses.
+The good news we found is that Russian customs says you can still do fulfillment of commercial shipments addressed to businesses.
 Take that with a grain of salt and ship at your own risk.